 Equity & community Development

 Equity and community development is about ensuring that ALL residents of our community can thrive.
 This includes meeting the needs of ALL residents for fair and affordable housing, encouraging Just Big Enough housing, focusing on climate change, especially as it affects front line communities, resiliency, community economic development, social services, accessibility of all kind, and especially for those with disabilities, and opportunities to break cycles of repression and disadvantage.
-In our work, we consider four aspects of equity:
+In our work, we consider five aspects of equity:

 Structural Equity: Ensuring that we are doing all that we can to overcome decades of institutional racism and disparities.
 For example, we want to understand disparities that can not be explained by anything other than race and institutional racism.